janikvonrotz/janikvonrotz.ch/content/post/2024-03/27-dont-overdo-it.md

 As a species, we share the human psyche like our skeleton.
 The mental processes are mostly the same.

 When working physically you become tired.
 When working mentally you don't.
+Having idle times is important

 Biologically we fail to handle constant stress.
 We adapt continuously until the body revolts.
 Very much like the [boiling frog](https://en.wikipedia.org/wiki/Boiling_frog)